rabugopsl/fedora-installer-libvirt-smoke/gherkin/CORS-908_create_ignition-configs.md

     *And* the worker node ignition file (_worker.ign_)is generated with the appropriate structure in the specified directory

-  *Scenario:*  the user supplies the _--log-level_ parameter to _debug_ and there are _no remnants_ from a previous execution in the current directory.
+  *Scenario:*  the user supplies the _log-level_ parameter to _debug_ and there are _no remnants_ from a previous execution in the current directory.
     *Given* no previously generated assets exist
     *When* the user tries to generate the installation ignition assets *Then* the user is informed of all debug level entries in the log